 How is it used?

 The aPTT is also used to monitor heparin anticoagulant therapy.
 However it cannot monitor therapy with newer 'low molecular weight heparin' (LMWH) or other anticoagulants such as oral direct thrombin inhibitors (Dabigatran).
-LMWH effect may be measured using an anti-Xa test.
+LMWH effect may be measured using an anti Xa level test.
+APTT may also be affected by the newer, direct anti-Xa inhibitors, such as Rivaroxaban and Apixaban, but cannot be used to monitor these agents.

 If the aPTT is prolonged, and the cause is not due to heparin contamination or to other pre-analytical problems such as an insufficient or clotted blood sample, then the aPTT is followed by mixing studies to decide whether there is deficient Coagulation Factor(s) or an inhibitor to coagulation is present.
 Mixing is a procedure where the patient's plasma is mixed with pooled normal plasma (a combination of blood from different donors that has normal amounts of all of the clotting factors in it).
 If the patient has a factor deficiency, mixing it with the pooled normal plasma should provide enough of the missing factor(s) for the aPTT to 'correct' - to clot within the normal time frame.
 If it does correct, specific coagulation factor testing is done to determine which factor(s) is deficient.
 If it does not correct, then the prolonged aPTT may be due to a specific or non-specific inhibitor.
 Further testing may then be done to check for antibodies to specific factors or to identify non-specific inhibitors occurring in antiphospholipid syndrome.